The Puppet classes page can be accessed via the configure menu:

 The table (2) lists all already imported classes as well as information regarding their Puppet environment and number of hosts.

 The Actions menu (3) allows you to delete a Puppet class and override all parameters.
 Note that delete will only remove the selected Puppet class from the management UI, but not delete the actual file.

 Navigate to Configure > Puppet >> Classes and select the Puppet class you want to edit in the table as shown above.

 The Class Name and Puppet environments (1) are set and cannot be changed.

 The Host Groups field (2) allows you to select which host groups the Puppet class is assigned to.

-Clicking the Submit button (3) saves your changes to orcharhino.
-Remember to also edit the smart class parameter tab as shown below:
+Click the Submit button (3) to save your changes to orcharhino.
+Edit the smart class parameter tab as shown below:

 The smart class parameter tab allows you to configure the default behaviour of the Puppet module.
 This example chooses to override the

 Refer to the Puppet guide for more information on how to use Puppet for configuration management with orcharhino.